Home Troubleshooting

 Setup stalled or producing unexpected output

 If your agent is going off-script — writing long explanations instead of making changes, proposing the wrong i18n library, asking questions the skills should already know — it's likely lost the skills context.
 This is recoverable.
-How to recognize it - The agent writes long explanations instead of making code changes - It proposes a different i18n library than the one selected - It starts asking questions the skills should already know how to answer - Output looks inconsistent with earlier steps in the same session Recovery steps Step 1 — Refresh the skills npx globalize-skills Re-installs the skill files and resets the agent's localization context.
-Step 2 — Re-issue the setup prompt Set up localization for my project The agent rescans from the current state of the repo.
-It won't duplicate work already completed — it picks up where the code is.
-Step 3 — Re-issue the conversion prompt Convert my app New translation keys merge back into your locale files.
-Keys from the previous partial run are preserved.
-Step 4 — Verify Use the verification steps to confirm the output looks right before calling it done.
+How to recognize it - The agent writes long explanations instead of making code changes - It proposes a different i18n library than the one selected - It starts asking questions the skills should already know how to answer - Output looks inconsistent with earlier steps in the same session Recovery steps Step 1 — Refresh the skills npx skills add --all globalize-now/globalize-skills This re-installs the skill files and resets the agent's localization context.
+Step 2 — Re-ask for setup Set up i18n for my project The globalize-guide skill rescans from the current state of the repo and resumes the journey.
+It won't duplicate work already completed, it picks up where the code is.
+New translation keys merge back into your locale files, and keys from the previous partial run are preserved.
+Step 3 — Verify Use the verification steps to confirm the output looks right before calling it done.
 The conversion step is just taking a long time If the conversion step seems to be running for 30–45 minutes without obvious activity, that's normal on a large codebase.
 Don't cancel the session.
 Check your editor's source control panel — if files are still being modified, it's working.
 Interrupting mid-conversion leaves your codebase in a partial state.
 Prevention - Run setup steps in order, don't skip ahead - Keep your session focused — avoid mixing i18n work with other code changes in the same agent context - On very large repos (100+ components), break conversion into batches: "Convert only the /src/components directory first"

 Need help fast?
 Chat with us at globalize.now — hit the chat icon on any page.
 Re-scan shows "no i18n files detected" If you trigger a re-scan and the globalize.now app shows "no i18n files detected", the job may already be running in the background — the UI is just not reflecting it yet.
 There's a timing gap between when a job starts and when the app's status updates.
 The message can appear briefly while the job is processing.
 It doesn't mean the scan failed.
 What to do: Wait a few minutes and refresh the page.
 Check your GitHub repo for a new pull request — that's the clearest sign the job ran successfully.
 If the issue persists after 10+ minutes, chat with us at globalize.now.
 Job shows "Completed" but contains an error If a translation job shows "Completed" status but you see a failed error when you click into it, the job likely partially succeeded — the strings were translated, but something went wrong at the commit or PR creation step.
 What to do: 1.
 Check your GitHub repo first.
 If a PR exists with the translated locale files, the translation itself worked.
 The error may be related to the repo connection, not the translation.
 2. If no PR exists, start a chat at globalize.now with your repo name and job ID.
 Common cause: A GitHub authentication mismatch — for example, connecting globalize.now with one GitHub email while your repo is under a different account.
 Check that the GitHub account you connected has write access to the repo.
 Translation job started automatically without my approval If a translation job started without you explicitly triggering it, this is a known UX issue we're actively working on.
 Currently, connecting your repo to globalize.now and enabling auto-translate can trigger an immediate translation run.
 How to avoid this going forward: Connect your repo but don't enable auto-translate until you're ready to start using billable translations.
 If you're on the free setup phase only (no billing connected), no translation job will run — only string extraction and locale file generation happen.
 If a job ran and you weren't expecting it: Check your billing dashboard to see the character count used.
 If it's unexpectedly high, chat with us at globalize.now — we'll review the job and credit your account if appropriate.
 What's coming: We're adding an explicit consent step before any billable action runs.